 We used the service in Terminal 2 and didn’t have any issues.
 After paying for our bags, a representative checked our bags for extra security and placed them in the back of the secured room.

 Remember to have a copy of the receipt for pick-up.

 How to Leave Singapore Changi Airport

 It’s easy to leave Singapore Changi Airport and arrive in the main city for your Singapore long layover.

 The main options are taking taxis, Grab (Southeast Asia’s version of Uber), private cars, buses, or the Mass Rapid Transit (MRT) trains.

 The taxi and Grab will get to the main city the fastest in 30 minutes while the buses and MRT will take an hour.

-Private Car: If you want to have a private car, consider hiring one here.
+If you want to have a private car, consider hiring one here.
 You can have a choice of a private or shared transfer to town.
 Choose from the options below: